The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 # puppetd -t info: Creating a new SSL key for myserver.com err: Could not request certificate: Could not write /var/lib/puppet/ssl/private_keys/myserver.com.pem to privatekeydir: Invalid group: 0 Exiting; failed to retrieve certificate and waitforcert is disabled

 puppet is not able to create /var/lib/puppet/ssl/private_keys/myserver.com.pem for some reason.

-#4 Updated by Stefan Schulte over 1 year ago
+#4 Updated by Stefan Schulte about 4 years ago

 If puppet runs for the first time and you do not have your final